leptos-rs/cargo-leptos/README.md

 # Enables additional file hashes on outputted css, js, and wasm files
 #
 # Optional: Defaults to false.
-Can also be set with the LEPTOS_HASH_FILES=false env var
+Can also be set with the LEPTOS_HASH_FILES=ON/OFF env var
 hash-files = false

 # Sets the name for the file cargo-leptos uses to track the most recent hashes